 The fire risk assessment should be regularly reviewed to ensure continuing safety, with a written record of each review kept with the original risk assessment.

-It is not a legal requirement to keep a record of the fire assessment unless the workforce numbers five or more, however, it is recommended to maintain a record for the employer’s information, for the purposes of health and safety, and also as evidence in the case of any fire related claim or prosecution being brought against the employer or their business.
+Changes to the rules from 1 October 2023 mean it is now a legal requirement for all organisations to keep a record of the findings of their fire assessment, irrespective of the size of the organisation’s workforce.
+These records are also valuable for employers, for the purposes of health and safety, and also as evidence in the case of any fire-related claim or prosecution being brought against the employer or their business.